 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-Give your gas grill year-round exercise while grilling up these barbecued chicken legs made perfect by brining before grilling.
+Give your gas grill year-round exercise while grilling these Perfectly Perfect Barbecued Chicken Drumsticks; successful because they are brined before grilling.

 There is something about bbq chicken drumsticks that takes each of us back to childhood.
 You had to call it for example, “I get the drumstick!”